LarryTheFatCat/Password-Generator/README.md

 # Todo List

 - Convert to Kotlin?
 (Future maybe :)
-- limit the number of chars being generated to a certain number (e.g. 10).
+- Shorten the code output.
 # Credit and License

 - LazzzyJava for helping